How to Use Intuitive Eating Skills to Feel Calm(er) Around Food This Holiday Season

 Tip #2: Use this opportunity to really reject the diet mentality.
 Which foods do you feel like eating today?
 What do you naturally gravitate towards?
 Notice where your mind goes and the thoughts that arise.
 Do you feel you should eat certain foods — like the overcooked vegetables or the limp salad — simply because you’ve been told to eat your vegetables?
 Remember that there’s no wrong way to eat, and how you choose to fill your plate is your decision.
 Wanting to save more room for cookies and cheese is totally valid, as is wanting to sit down to a plate of turkey with mashed potatoes and gravy.

 Tip #3: Practice unconditional permission to eat.
 A lot of the “feel out of control” feelings that arise around the holidays are in response to chronic restriction and diet mentality.
-Although it can feel counter-intuitive, allowing yourself to eat more and relaxing the reins is the key to experiencing more calm around the cookie jar.
+Although it can feel counterintuitive, allowing yourself to eat more and relaxing the reins is the key to experiencing more calm around the cookie jar.

 Tip #5: Practice self-compassion.
 If you eat past fullness, which often happens when we’re around all kinds of delicious foods we don’t regularly get to eat, try to offer yourself self-compassion.
 What would it feel like to see yourself through soft eyes?
-What would it be like to offer kindness to yourself?
+What would it be like to provide kindness to yourself?
 If you notice your inner critic coming in hot, how would it feel to respond to it rather than react?
 If you begin to feel uncomfortable, what do you think you might need?
 Is there a way to get it?

 What’s your favourite tip for staying calm and navigating the holiday season?